 PC's flexible design and support for processes and communication channels allows TWIA to be more responsive and has improved productivity and reduced the time of uncertainty for agents and policyholders.
 Chief among PC's benefits is faster policy issuance.
 The system gives TWIA the ability to automatically process policy payments, issue policies, and generate billing statements and policy packages without underwriter intervention.
-As of September 30, 2020, approximately 90% of new and renewal policies are issued immediately, dramatically reducing the average time for an agent to receive a policy.
-Overall, more than 95% of new and renewal residential and commercial policy applications are completed by TWIA in less than 10 days.
+As of December 31, 2020, approximately 80% of new business and 94% of renewal policies are processed within 1 day.
+Overall, more than 98% of new and renewal residential and commercial policy applications are completed by TWIA in less than 10 days.